 Something Old, Something New

-After the 5000S Avant was totaled in November 2018, the replacement search began immediately.
+After the 5000S Avant was totaled in November 2018, the search for a replacement began immediately.
 Knowing that an exact match would be nearly-impossible without an unlimited timeframe, I compromised on certain items and drafted my short list of demands: 5000 with blue interior.
-43 days later, I found a car that was just as unique as the Avant and checked the only two boxes on my list.
+43 days later, I found a car that was just as unique as the Avant and checked both of the requirements.

 1987 Audi 5000CS Turbo (Production 8/86) 2.2L I5 (MC) | 3-Speed Auto (087)